 - What type of posts do best with your audience?
-Identify that piece of content, and what was special about it.
-If your audience loves behind-the-scenes photos, or food recipes, consider increasing the frequency of those posts.
+Again check your post insights breakdown to see which posts had the most reach, engagement and clicks.
+Identify those pieces of content, and what was special about them.
+If your audience loves behind-the-scenes photos, or food recipes, increase the frequency of those posts.

 Finding that sweet spot between not posting enough and posting too much can be best determined by audience engagement.
 Which brings us to…

 If you’re curious about Facebook engagement throughout the years, and how the recent changes have affected it, Buffer has a great breakdown based on analyzing 43 million business page posts.
-The gist of the article is regardless of content or posting frequency, business pages have seen an overall decrease in engagement.
+The article concludes that regardless of content or posting frequency, business pages have seen an overall decrease in engagement.
 This is due to several factors, including the algorithm and an increase in competition for eyes on posts.